Linear filtering with fractional noises: large time and small noise asymptotics: Preliminaries

-Our approach is inspired by the methods from mathematical physics \cite{Gibbs69}, \cite{Ukai}, \cite{P74} and their recent application to spectral analysis of the fractional processes, \cite{ChK}.
-In essence, it aims at constructing the solution to \eqref{maineq} in a form, more amenable to asymptotic analysis.
-This is done by exploiting analytic properties of the Laplace transform of its solution
+In essence, the proof amounts to constructing the solution to \eqref{maineq} in a form, more amenable to asymptotic analysis.
+This is done by exploiting the structure of the Laplace transform of its solution,